 It’s not uncommon for VPN clients to leak IPv6 traffic.
 That’s serious, because IPv6 addresses are typically device-specific.
 And so it’s prudent to disable IPv6 in both your OS and your LAN router.
 It’s also prudent to use VPN clients that block IPv6 traffic, or block IPv6 in your firewall.
 And whenever you first connect through a new LAN or Wi-Fi network, check IPv6 connectivity.

 By the way, WebGL fingerprinting is a crucial issue when compartmentalizing across multiple VMs.
 It’s true that you can easily block WebGL fingerprinting in browsers.
 But it’s also prudent to compartmentalize across VMs with different WebGL fingerprints.
 Whonix instances are another good option, because Tor browser has been hardened to fully block WebGL fingerprinting.

 VPN Leak Test

-While doing your VPN leak test, you can use tcpdump to check for traffic that's not using the VPN tunnel.
-In Windows, you'll need wintee.
+While doing your VPN leak test, you can use tcpdump to check for traffic that’s not using the VPN tunnel.
+In Windows, you’ll need Wireshark and wintee.
 Just put a copy in your user folder.
 Now list network interface numbers:

 sudo tcpdump -D